heremaps/xyz-documentation/docs/cli/basic-features.md

     When you have many spaces, you will be glad you added meaningful titles and descriptions.

-`--token <token>` an external token to create a space in another user's account
+`--token <token>` an external token to create a space in another user's account (must have appropriate admin permissions)

-`-s <schema definition>`  set json schema definition for your space
+`-s <schema definition>`  set a json schema definition for your space

-Applies a schema validation json file to the space.
-The schema definition can be in the form of a web address or a local schema json file.
+Applies a schema validation json file to the space to be applied to future uploads.
+The schema definition can be in the form of a url or a local schema json file.
 Features that do not match this schema will not be uploaded to the space.

 !!! note